The Ultimate Guide to Personal Selling [Types, Steps, Benefits]

 So how does personal selling help these three different types of reps?

-In three distinct ways:
+In six distinct ways:

 1. Fosters better two-way communication